CLARIAH/tool-discovery/papers/presentation.md

 ---
-title: FAIR Tool Discovery -- An automated software metadata harvesting pipeline for CLARIAH
+title: An automated software metadata harvesting pipeline
+subtitle: CLARIAH FAIR Tool Discovery
 author: Maarten van Gompel, KNAW Humanities Cluster
 date: October 7th, 2024
 ---

 ## Introduction

-* For scholars it is important to find and identify tools suitable for their research.
+* **Objective:** For scholars it is important to find and identify tools suitable for their research.
     * Users must be able to make an informed enough judgement
-* Many software catalogues exist, but:
+* **Problem:** Many software catalogues exist, but:
     * Information is often outdated
         * manually curated once, version information, provenance, broken links
     * Information is often incomplete